flumeapp/help.flumeapp.com/views/upload.md

 - Tap the carousel <img src="/views/assets/carousel.png" width="20" height="20" /> button in the [Touch Bar.](//misc/touchbar.md)

 > **[info]**
 > Carousel posts can only be uploaded in square (1:1) aspect ratio.
-Flume will force this ratio when toggling to a carousel post, however the cropping region can still be adjusted.
-[See Cropping / Resizing.](#cropping---resizing)
+Flume will force this ratio when toggling to a carousel post, however the [cropping region can still be adjusted.](#cropping---resizing)

 ------